-Width of the Full Moon 1/2o

-Moon's apparent size relative to your clenched fist
+Width of the Full Moon 1/2o Moon's apparent size relative to your clenched fist

+Six of the seven stars of the Big Dipper are of the 2nd magnitude.

 "B" is for brightness

 Skywatchers use the "magnitude" scale to describe an object's brightness.
 Don't be confused by the reverse nature of the scale: The brighter the object, the smaller the magnitude.
 Objects with negative magnitudes are very bright, indeed!

 Polaris, the North Star, always has an azimuth of 0° and has an altitude above the northern horizon matching the latitude of the observer.

-Your index finder 2°

-Your hand 20o

-The Big Dipper

-Six of the seven stars of the Big Dipper are of the 2nd magnitude.
+Zenith: Altitude = 90o North Star: Star: Alt = Your Alt = 50o latitude $Az = 150^{\circ}$ Az = 0Horizon: Altitude = 0o E = 90° = 0o $W = 270^{\circ}$ Azimuth

 Mag.
 Object

-- -26 Sun (never look at the sun!)
+-26 Sun (never look at the sun!)

-- -12 Full moon
+-12 Full moon

-- -4 Venus
+-4 Venus

-- -2.5 Jupiter at its brightest
+-2.5 Jupiter at its brightest

-- -1.5 Sirius, the brightest star in the night
+-1.5 Sirius, the brightest star in the night

-- 0 Arcturus, Vega, Capella, Saturn
+Arcturus, Vega, Capella, Saturn 0

-- +1 Pollux, Regulus, Altair
+Pollux, Regulus, Altair +1

-- +2 Six stars of the Big Dipper, North Star
+Six stars of the Big Dipper, North Star +2

-- +6 The faintest star seen by unaided eyes
+The faintest star seen by unaided eyes +6

 "C" is for coordinates

 Stargazers often use the simple, but descriptive altitude-azimuth (alt-az) system to locate objects in the sky.

-Azimuth coordinate: A
+Azimuth coordinate:

-North is 0o East is 90o South is 180o West is 270o Altitude coordinate: Horizon is 0o Zenith is 90o
+North is 0o East is 90° South is 180o

-The Astronomical League www.astroleague.org/outreach Duplication allowed and encouraged for all free distribution.
+West is 270o

+Altitude coordinate: Horizon is Oo Zenith is 90°

+The Astronomical League,

+www.astroleague.org/outreach